RobG66/Gamelist-Manager/README.md

 ## Features

-Scraping
+### Scraping

-Scrape metadata and media from ArcadeDB, ScreenScraper, and EmuMovies
+- Scrape metadata and media from **ArcadeDB**, **ScreenScraper**, and **EmuMovies**

-15+ media types including screenshots, box art, videos, bezels, wheels, cartridges, marquees, fan art, and manuals
+- 15+ media types including screenshots, box art, videos, bezels, wheels, cartridges, marquees, fan art, and manuals

-Multi-threaded scraping with local caching for speed
+- Multi-threaded scraping with local caching for speed

-Per media type source selection — mix and match scrapers
+- Per media type source selection — mix and match scrapers

-Overwrite protection — choose what to update and what to preserve
+- Overwrite protection — choose what to update and what to preserve

-Automatic filtering of corrupt or single-color images
+- Automatic filtering of corrupt or single-color images

-Configurable language, region, and fallback settings
+- Configurable language, region, and fallback settings

-Progress monitoring and logging
+- Progress monitoring and logging

-Metadata Editing
+### Metadata Editing

-Bulk edit genres, descriptions, publishers, release dates, ratings, and player counts
+- Bulk edit genres, descriptions, publishers, release dates, ratings, and player counts

-Find and replace across all fields with filtering
+- Find and replace across all fields with filtering

-Mark games as favorites or hidden
+- Mark games as favorites or hidden

-CSV export for external analysis
+- CSV export for external analysis

-Automatic backups on save
+- Automatic backups on save

-Image Editor
+### Image Editor

-Crop, resize, and remove backgrounds from media images
+- Crop, resize, and remove backgrounds from media images

-Edit images directly without leaving the app
+- Edit images directly without leaving the app

-Collection Management
+### Collection Management

-Scan ROM directories to find games missing from your gamelist
+- Scan ROM directories to find games missing from your gamelist

-Identify gamelist entries with no matching file on disk
+- Identify gamelist entries with no matching file on disk

-Auto-link existing media to game (coming)
+- Auto-link existing media to game *(coming soon)*

-Find and remove orphaned media files (coming)
+- Find and remove orphaned media files *(coming soon)*

-Scan for bad, missing, or unnecessary media (coming)
+- Scan for bad, missing, or unnecessary media *(coming soon)*

-DAT file import and romset analysis for MAME and FBNeo
+- DAT file import and romset analysis for **MAME** and **FBNeo**

-Batocera Remote Management
+### Batocera Remote Management

-Remote SSH commands
+- Remote SSH commands

-Network drive mapping to Batocera shares
+- Network drive mapping to Batocera shares

-Check system version and available updates
+- Check system version and available updates

-Control EmulationStation — restart, reboot, or shutdown remotely
+- Control EmulationStation — restart, reboot, or shutdown remotely

-Interface
+### Interface

-Cross-platform — runs natively on Windows and Linux
+- Cross-platform — runs natively on **Windows** and **Linux**

-Built-in image and video preview
+- Built-in image and video preview

-Drag and drop media from disk or web browser
+- Drag and drop media from disk or web browser

-Multiple color themes
+- Multiple color themes

-Customizable fonts, column visibility, and grid spacing
+- Customizable fonts, column visibility, and grid spacing

-Advanced filtering and search
+- Advanced filtering and search

-Recent files history and quick system switching
+- Recent files history and quick system switching

 ## Compatibility
 Gamelist Manager is designed to work with any system running EmulationStation that stores its data in the standard `gamelist.xml` format.
-ES-DE is not supported at this time, but if there is interest and support, I will add it.
+ES-DE is not supported at this time, but if there is interest and support, I

 ## Documentation